saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 Without having to write any complex code, we get some basic device information as well as some information about the BGP peers that the device is configured with.

-Just to briefly go over the example script, after importing the libraries, we defined the driver and we created a device object:
+So what happens in the script?
+After importing the libraries, we defined the driver and we created a device object:

 ```python
 driver = napalm.get_network_driver('junos')